petermsiegel/f-string-apl/README.md

 ## Appendix II: Python f‑strings

-Python f-strings, introduced in Python 3.6, are a modern and elegant way to format strings by embedding expressions directly inside string literals.
+&emsp;Python f-strings, introduced in Python 3.6, are a modern and elegant way to format strings by embedding expressions directly inside string literals.
 You create an f-string by prefixing a string with the letter 'f' or 'F', and then you can include any Python expression inside curly braces within the string.
-When the string is evaluated, these expressions are executed and their results are automatically converted to strings and inserted at that position.
+When the string is evaluated, these expressions are executed and their results are automatically converted to strings and inserted at that position.<br>&emsp;
 For example, `f"The sum of {a} and {b} is {a + b}"` would evaluate the addition and embed the result directly in the string.
 This combination of simplicity, power, and performance has made f-strings the preferred string formatting approach in modern Python code. *[Claude (AI).
 Response to Python f-strings query [edited].
 Claude.ai.
 Anthropic, October 19, 2025.]*